-Parsons Presbyterian Manor announces Art is Ageless® winners
+Parsons Presbyterian Manor announces its Art is Ageless® winners

 Parsons Presbyterian Manor recently announced the 2021 winners of the annual Art is Ageless® juried competition on the community Facebook page.

 “We are honored to exhibit artwork by seniors,” said Victoria White, marketing and admissions counselor.
 “Art is Ageless is unique in featuring only the works of artists age 65 and older.
 Our artists prove that art, in any form, is an ageless ambition.”

 Winners in the Parsons Presbyterian Manor Art is Ageless juried competition were:

 - Best of Show amateur: Jane Parish, “Juicy Fruit” (top, middle)

 - Judge’s Choice amateur: Carol Sneddon, “Pandemic Tapestry”

 - People’s Choice amateur: Jane Parish, “Sir Loin” (top, left)

 - Christmas amateur: JoeAnn Burris, “Fun in Snow”